 Test it out

 Now that Controlled Folder Access is enabled, I would recommend you try out the programs that you use most frequently to open and save your files.
-Whenever a program tries to write to any of your protected folders, you’ll receive a notification like the one below advising you that Windows Defender has blocked the program from changing your data.
+Whenever a program tries to write to any of your protected folders, you'll receive a notification advising you that Windows Defender has blocked the program from changing your data.